netdata/netdata/BUILD.md

 9. Deprecate / remove the autotools build-system completely (so that we can support a single build-system).

-Some smaller miscellaeneous suggestions:
+Some smaller miscellaneous suggestions:

-1. Remove the `_Generic` / `strerror_r` config to make the system simpler (use the technique on the blog post to make the standard version re-enterant so that it is thread-safe).
+1. Remove the `_Generic` / `strerror_r` config to make the system simpler (use the technique on the blog post to make the standard version re-entrant so that it is thread-safe).
 2. Pull in jemalloc by source into the repo if it is our preferred malloc implementation.

 # Background